 Walk through most any historic downtown district and you’ll see it lined with brick structures that may be more than 100 years old.
 Commercial buildings like courthouses, libraries, churches, hospitals, and jails are often constructed with stone or brick masonry as well.

 Over the decades, however, the mortar between bricks and stones can become compromised by moisture, mold, and other environmental elements.
 If not dealt with in a timely manner using a technique called tuckpointing, it can lead to even more costly repairs.
-Tuckpointing is one of the reasons why regions like Europe have so many wonderful old masonry buildings that are still standing.
+Tuckpointing is one of the reasons why regions like Europe have so many wonderful old masonry buildings that are still standing and should be considered during the construction process.

 What is Tuckpointing?